PRBonn/MuST-C/README.md

 The sample.zip file is about 5 GB compressed.
 The uncompressed size is about 7 GB on disc.

 ## Troubleshoot
+Below are some FAQs; if you have another question, open an issue [here](https://github.com/PRBonn/MuST-C/issues)
 1. Error in installing requirements.txt via pip
   + We tested the code with Python 3.12 on a Ubuntu 24.04 LTS machine.
 If you are running on a different OS or Python version, you may need to make some custom changes to adapt to your system.
   + If you just created a new virtual environment, it could also be worth trying to upgrade your pip `pip install --upgrade pip`